xberan49/Digital_electronics-2/Labs/04-interrupts/README.md

 1. In your words, describe the difference between common C function and interrupt service routine.
    * Function - runs within the context of a main program
    * Interrupt service routine - runs within the context of the interrupt handler
+  			       - running program is paused and when ISR is done program continues where it stopped

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: